-- LK-TC-O-4: Create sustainable and restorative environments where environmental assets are created and enhanced - LK-TC-P-4: 'Support projects that would contribute to.... biodiversity improvement' - LK-TC-P-5: Delivery of parkland infrastructure as part of public realm interventions in town centre. - LK-H-P-4: Requirements in Local Environment zonings including retaining trees and hedgerows - LK-H-P-10: Requirements for Southern Strategic and Sustainable Development Site including promotion of high quality of green and blue infrastructure - LK-OPP-P-1: Design guidance requirement to 'retain the substantive woodland cover of the site' - LK-OPP-P-3: Design Guidance Requirement to 'Retain and protect the existing belt of mature trees' - CAM-LK-O-1: Objective to transition to inter alia a 'environmentally sustainable settlement' including seeking 'enhanced ecological biodiversity'. - CAM-LK-P-2: 'Increase native tree coverage' as part of development proposals. - CAM-LK-P-4: 'Encourage high biodiversity value nature-based approaches ..... within development proposals. - CAM-LK-P-6: 'Require use of SuDS ...in public and private developments' - LK-NBH-P-1: Support the creation of 'natural biodiversity and wetlands systems adjacent to the River Swilly' - LK-SCC-P-4: 'Protect land of recreation and open space value'
+- LK-TC-O-4: Create sustainable and restorative environments where environmental assets are created and enhanced - LK-TC-O-5: Bring Letterkenny Regeneration Strategy proposals through the process of detailed design, stakeholder engagement, required statutory approval and deliver on the strategy. - LK-TC-P-1: Support the ambitions of the Letterkenny 2040 Strategy. - LK-TC-P-64: 'Support projects that would contribute to.... biodiversity improvement' - LK-TC-P-75: Delivery of parkland infrastructure as part of public realm interventions in town centre. - LK-H-P-4: Requirements in Local Environment zonings including retaining trees and hedgerows - LK-H-P-10: Requirements for Southern Strategic and Sustainable Development Site including promotion of high quality of green and blue infrastructure - LK-OPP-P-1: Design guidance requirement to 'retain the substantive woodland cover of the site' - LK-OPP-P-3: Design Guidance Requirement to 'Retain and protect the existing belt of mature trees' - CAM-LK-O-1: Objective to transition to inter alia a 'environmentally sustainable settlement' including seeking 'enhanced ecological biodiversity'. - CAM-LK-P-2: 'Increase native tree coverage' as part of development proposals. - CAM-LK-P-4: 'Encourage high biodiversity value nature-based approaches within development proposals. - CAM-LK-P-6: 'Require use of SuDS ...in public and private developments' - LK-NBH-P-1: Support the creation of 'natural biodiversity and wetlands systems adjacent to the River Swilly' - LK-SCC-P-4: 'Protect land of recreation and open space value'

 Otherwise it is considered that other individual policies and objectives either have no direct relationship with biodiversity (e.g. those related to access onto the N56, technical requirements for specific housing sites, parking requirements for the town centre, development guidance for opportunity sites or childcare policies) or will have an insignificant impact on biodiversity (e.g. those related urban design, expansion of the LYIT campus, development types permitted on opportunity sites, development types permitted on strategic community opportunity sites, active travel, strategic roads, town centre and public transport).
-Specifically it is considered that objectives and policies which provide for various strategic roads projects within the plan area (e.g. LTP-T-0-1, LTP-T-O-2, LTP-T-P-1, LTP-T-P-2, and LTP-T-P-3) will have an insignificant effect on biodiversity, flora and fauna for the reasons outlined in the sections on the dual zonings related to the TEN-T PRIPD and other strategic roads projects.
+Specifically it is considered that objectives and policies which provide for various strategic roads projects within the plan area (e.g. LTP-T-0-1, LTP-T-O-2, LTP-T-P-1, LTP-T-P-62, and LTP-T-P-73) will have an insignificant effect on biodiversity, flora and fauna for the reasons outlined in the sections on the dual zonings related to the TEN-T PRIPD and other strategic roads projects.